Employee theft happens everywhere, but it can be hard to catch.

 Direct and impactful, blunt theft occurs when an employee takes cash directly from the register.
 There could be several motivating factors for blunt theft, but a good place to begin your investigation is with staff members who have been vocal about feeling underpaid, under-appreciated, or taken for granted.

-Depending on your store’s cash handling procedures, it could take a while to figure out who is stealing from the till, especially in an environment where multiple staff have to access the same register repeatedly throughout the day.
+Depending on your store’s cash handling procedures, identifying instances of theft from the register could be a time-consuming process, especially in environments where multiple employees regularly access the same register throughout the day.

-If you are having trouble tracking down this type of employee theft, consider getting a professional audit of your business security camera system.
+If you’re facing challenges in pinpointing such incidents of employee theft, it might be worthwhile to consider a professional audit of your business security camera system.

 6. Time theft